timbertson/passe/README.md

 # Passé

-There is a public instance running at [http://passe-gfxmonk.rhcloud.com/]()).
-I make no guarantees about its uptime / stability though.
+There is a public instance running at [http://passe-gfxmonk.rhcloud.com/](), but I make no guarantees about its uptime / stability.
 If you prefer, you can [run your own instance](#run-own).

 ----